VahidFarahmandian/Jinget/04-Presentation/Jinget.Blazor/README.md

 `OnModelChanged`: This event raised whenever a member's value changed.

 `OnFieldReady`: This event raised whenever a field rendered on page.
+This event gives an object of `JingetDynamicField` which contains a property called `RefObject` which refers to the form element on page.
+For example in order to get the drop down list items in `OnFieldReady` using `((JingetDropDownList)field.RefObject).Items`.

 ***Attributes:***